The Slow Show: History

 The band was founded in 2010 when keyboardist and producer Fred Kindt helped launch Manchester studio Blueprint, where Elbow and Justin Timberlake have recorded.
 He met Rob Goodwin, who at the time was playing guitar for another band, "bonding over their love of orchestras, brass bands and film music".

 The name of the band has often been linked to a song by the American band The National of the same name.
 This, however, was supposedly not the inspiration for the name, but rather drummer Chris Hough's "love of show-stopping acts and the band’s determination not to make hurried music".

 Discography

 Before releasing their first full-length album, The Slow Show had released two EPs, Midnight Waltz (2011) and Brother (2012).
 The band released their debut album, titled White Water, in 2015.
 Their second album, Dream Darling, followed a year later.

-On February 6, 2019, they released their latest song, the single "Sharp Scratch".
+On 6 February 2019, they released the single "Sharp Scratch".

-On October 26, 2021 they released "Blinking", taken from their upcoming fourth album "Still Life" out on February 4, 2022.
+On 26 October 2021 they released "Blinking", taken from their fourth album Still Life, which was released on 4 February 2022.